Economic analysis of climate change: Utility of aggregated assessment

 There are a number of benefits of using aggregated assessments to measure economic impacts of climate change.
 They allow impacts to be directly compared between different regions and times.
 Impacts can be compared with other environmental problems and also with the costs of avoiding those impacts.
 A problem of aggregated analyses is that they often reduce different types of impacts into a small number of indicators.
 It can be argued that some impacts are not well-suited to this, e.g., the monetization of mortality and loss of species diversity.
 On the other hand, where there are monetary costs of avoiding impacts, it may not be possible to avoid monetary valuation of those impacts.

 Costs of mitigation

 Climate change mitigation consist of human actions to reduce greenhouse gas emissions or to enhance carbon sinks that absorb greenhouse gases from the atmosphere.

+A study published in 2024 showed that keeping global warming below 2 °C may cost about 1% of world GDP each year, but could prevent much larger losses of 10–20% of GDP by mid century.

 Global costs of mitigation

 Mitigation cost estimates depend critically on the baseline (in this case, a reference scenario that the alternative scenario is compared with), the way costs are modelled, and assumptions about future government policy.
 Macroeconomic costs in 2030 were estimated for multi-gas mitigation (reducing emissions of carbon dioxide and other GHGs, such as methane) as between a 3% decrease in global GDP to a small increase, relative to baseline.
 This was for an emissions pathway consistent with atmospheric stabilization of GHGs between 445 and 710 ppm CO_{2}-eq.
 In 2050, the estimated costs for stabilization between 710 and 445 ppm CO_{2}-eq ranged between a 1% gain to a 5.5% decrease in global GDP, relative to baseline.
 These cost estimates were supported by a moderate amount of evidence and much agreement in the literature.

 Macroeconomic cost estimates were mostly based on models that assumed transparent markets, no transaction costs, and perfect implementation of cost-effective policy measures across all regions throughout the 21st century.
 Relaxation of some or all these assumptions would lead to an appreciable increase in cost estimates.
 On the other hand, cost estimates could be reduced by allowing for accelerated technological learning, or the possible use of carbon tax/emission permit revenues to reform national tax systems.

 In most of the assessed studies, costs rose for increasingly stringent stabilization targets.
 In scenarios that had high baseline emissions, mitigation costs were generally higher for comparable stabilization targets.
 In scenarios with low emissions baselines, mitigation costs were generally lower for comparable stabilization targets.

 This pie chart illustrates both total emissions for each income group, and emissions per person within each income group.
 For example, the 10% with the highest incomes are responsible for half of carbon emissions, and its members emit an average of more than five times as much per person as members of the lowest half of the income scale.